sanderslab/magellanmapper/README.md

 - `50,2000` creates a 50GB swap and 2000GB data drive, which can be changed depending on your needs
 - `2` starts two instances (optional, defaults to 1)

-#### Setup server with Clrbrain
+#### Setup server with MagellanMapper

-Deploy the Clrbrain folder and supporting files:
+Deploy the MagellanMapper folder and supporting files:

 ```
 ./deploy.sh -p [path_to_your_aws_pem] -i [server_ip] \